Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Introduction

-The notable approaches within IRL are Adversarial Imitation Learning~(AIL) methods that build upon maximum entropy framework~\citep{ziebart2008maximum}.
-These adversarial methods frame imitation learning as a maximum likelihood estimation problem on trajectory distributions, converting the distribution into a Boltzmann distribution parameterized by rewards under \textbf{deterministic} environment settings~\citep{wu2024variational}.
+The notable approaches within IRL are Generative Imitation Learning~(GIL) methods that build upon maximum entropy framework~\citep{ziebart2008maximum}.
+These methods frame imitation learning as a maximum likelihood estimation problem on trajectory distributions, converting it into a Boltzmann distribution parameterized by rewards under \textbf{deterministic} environment settings~\citep{wu2024variational}.
 This closely mirrors the distribution approximation found in generative models~\citep{finn2016connection,swamy2021moments}.
-Thus, model-free AIL approaches often follow generative model structures, such as GANs \citep{ho2016generative,fu2017learning} or diffusion models \citep{reuss2023goal}, and require extensive sampling for distribution matching gradient updates \citep{orsini2021matters}~conducting.
-Model-based IRL and AIL frameworks have also emerged, where model-based framework is designed to provide estimation for gradient and planning, leading to innovative combinations such as gradient-based IRL with model predictive control (MPC) \citep{das2021model} and end-to-end differentiable IRL frameworks for complex robotics tasks \citep{baram2016model, baram2017end, sun2021adversarial, rafailov2021visual}.
+Thus, model-free deep IL approaches often follow generative model structures, such as GANs \citep{ho2016generative,fu2017learning} or diffusion models \citep{reuss2023goal,wu2024diffusing}, and require extensive sampling for distribution/score function matching in on-policy fashion \citep{orsini2021matters}.
+Model-based IL frameworks have also emerged, where model-based framework is designed to provide estimation for gradient and planning, leading to innovative combinations such as gradient-based IRL with model predictive control (MPC) \citep{das2021model} and end-to-end differentiable IRL frameworks for complex robotics tasks \citep{baram2016model, baram2017end, sun2021adversarial, rafailov2021visual}.
 However, these approaches primarily address deterministic settings and struggle when applied to stochastic environments.